 Patients receiving immunomodulatory therapy should not receive steroids during that part of their treatment eg Neuroblastoma receiving Dinutuximab and Osteosarcoma receiving mifamurtide.

-5.2.4 All children who face prolonged, profound neutropenia are at risk of invasive fungal infections and Dexamethasone should be avoided in these patients.
+5.2.5 All children who face prolonged, profound neutropenia are at risk of invasive fungal infections, should avoid having Dexamethasone as antiemetic.
 This particularly relates to children with Acute Myeloid Leukaemia (AML) who are receiving, or have received, chemotherapy regimens containing Fludarabine and/or Gemtuzumab Ozogamicin (Mylotarg).
 After ensuring that Ondansetron has been prescribed at optimal dosing, failure of emetic control in these patients should be discussed with the consultant.

 5.2.10 Remember, anti-emetics have their own side effect profile (e.g. 5HT3 blockers are constipating and can cause headache).